 We’re excited… Riddle’s quiz maker now features an ActiveCampaign integration.
-Now, with our Pro or Team plans, you can automatically send quiz leads and responses to your ActiveCampaign account for follow up marketing – no coding required.
+You can automatically send quiz leads and responses to your ActiveCampaign account for follow up marketing – no coding required.

 ActiveCampaign is one of the most popular (and fastest-growing) email marketing tools right now – and has developed a big fan base of small and medium businesses.
 We’re more than a little thrilled to make their CRM even easier to use with Riddle.